webplatform/docs/guides/images_in_html/index.md

 |Prev_page=
 |Content=== Introduction ==

-In this article we will discuss one of the things that makes web design pretty — images.
-At the end of this tutorial you’ll know how to add imagery to web documents in an accessible way (so that people with visual impairments can still use the information on your site) and how and when to use inline images for delivering information or background images for page layout.
-You can [http://dev.opera.com/articles/view/17-images-in-html/code.zip download the example files used in this article here] — we'll look at these files over the course of the tutorial.
+In this article we will discuss one of the things that makes web design "pretty" &mdash; images.
+You'll learn how to add imagery to web documents in an accessible way so that people with visual impairments can still use the information on your site, how and when to use inline images to deliver information, and how to use background images for page layout.

-== A picture says more than a thousand words — or does it? ==
+== A picture says more than a thousand words &mdash; or does it? ==

-It is very tempting to use a lot of imagery on your web sites.
-Images are a great way to set the mood for the visitor and illustrations are a nice way to make complex information easier to take in for visual learners.
+It is tempting to use a lot of imagery on your web sites.
+Images are a great way to set the mood for the visitor, and illustrations help make complex information easier to take in for visual learners.

-The drawback of images on the web is that not everybody who surfs the web can see them.
-Back in the days when images were first supported by browsers, many site visitors had images turned off to save on download costs and get a faster surfing experience — web connections used to be very slow, and you’d pay a lot of money for each minute you were online.
+The drawback of images on the web is that not everybody can see them.
+Back in the days when images were first supported by browsers, web connections were slow, and you'd pay a lot of money for each minute you were online.
+Many site visitors had images turned off to save on download costs and get a faster surfing experience.
 While this is not very common these days, there are still other problems to consider:

-* People surfing on mobile devices might still have images turned off because of small screens and the cost of downloading data.
+* People surfing on mobile devices might still have images turned off due to small screen size or the cost of downloading data.
-* Visitors of your site might be blind or visually impaired to such a degree that they cannot see your images properly or at all.
+* Visitors to your site might be visually impaired such that they cannot see your images properly or at all.
 * Other visitors might be from a different culture and not understand the icons or diagrams you use.
-* Search engines only index text — they don’t analyze images (yet), which means that information stored in images cannot be found and indexed.***
-(***Updates needed - See this section's comments or try searching: "image indexing" or "search by image" for additional information regarding the latest on image indexing.)
+* Search engines only index text &mdash; they don't analyze images, which means that information stored in images cannot be found and indexed.
+(At least, not yet: try searching "image indexing" or "search by image" for additional information regarding the latest on image indexing.)

 It is therefore very important to choose images wisely and only use them when appropriate.
-It is even more important to make sure you always offer a fallback for those who cannot see your images.
-There is more on the problems of wrongly used icons and images in the [[Creating multiple pages with navigation menus]] tutorial later on in the series.
-For now, let’s see what technologies are available to add images to an HTML document.
+It is even more important to always offer a fallback for users who cannot see your images.
+Let's see what technologies are available to add images to an HTML document.

-== Different types of images on the web — content and background images ==
+== Content and background images ==

-There are two main ways to add images to a document: content images using the <code>&lt;img&gt;</code> element and background images applied to elements using CSS.
-When to use what is dependent on what you want to do:
+There are two main ways to add images to a document: content images using the <code>&lt;img&gt;</code> element, and background images applied to elements using CSS.
+Which to use depends on your intent:

-# If the image is crucial to the content of the document, for example a photo of the author or a graph showing some data, it should be added as an <code>&lt;img&gt;</code> element with proper alternative text.
+* If the image is crucial to the content of the document, such as a photo of the author or a data graph, it should be added as an <code>&lt;img&gt;</code> element with proper alternative text.
-# If the image is there as “eye candy” you should use CSS background images.
-These images should not have any alternative text (what use is “round green corner with a twinkle” to a blind person?) and you have a lot more options to deal with image styling in CSS than in HTML.
+* If the image is there strictly for aesthetic purposes, you should use a CSS background image.
+These images should not have any alternative text (what use is the description "round green corner with a twinkle" to a blind person?) and you have more options for image styling in CSS.

 == The <code>&lt;img&gt;</code> element and its attributes ==

-Adding an image to an HTML document is very easy using the <code>&lt;img&gt;</code> element: you include the location of the image you want to display inside a <code>src</code> (source) attribute, and away you go.
-The following HTML document ([http://dev.opera.com/articles/view/17-images-in-html/inlineimageexample.html inlineimageexample.html] in the zip file) displays the photo balconyview.jpg in a browser (provided that you have the image in the same folder as the HTML file.)
+Adding an image to an HTML document is very easy using the <code>&lt;img&gt;</code> element: you specify the location of the image you want to display as the value of the <code>src</code> (source) attribute, and away you go.
+The following HTML document displays the photo balconyview.jpg in a browser (provided that the image is in the same folder as the HTML file).

 <syntaxhighlight lang="html5"><!DOCTYPE html>